658

 24

-Paula Modersohn-Becker was a German Expressionist painter of the late 19th and early 20th century.
-She is noted for the many self-portraits the artist produced, including nude self-portraits.
-She is...
+Paula Modersohn-Becker was a German Expressionist painter and draftswoman of the late 19th and early 20th centuries.
+She is noted for the many self-portraits, including nudes.
+She is considered one...

 23